benhxy/notebook/docs/kafka-notes.md

 1. What's event collaboration?
 How does it relate to state pattern in design pattern?
     * A workflow is broken down into individual services.
 Each service listens to the events it cares about, processes the item, and emit new event about the processing result.
 As a result, the item's entire workflow history is recorded in the event stream, and the current state can be rendered from history or the last event.
     * State pattern also breaks down a large workflow logic into smaller pieces, and each piece only concerns its own processing.
 In state pattern, the state class handles some subset of state transitions.
 In event collaboration, each service handles some subset of state transitions.
+1. What is the benefit of event collaboration (choreographies)?
+What is the benefit of centralized workflow (orchestration)?
+    * In event collaboration, if you’re implementing a service, you can change the way you work and no other services need to know or care about it.
+It better suits larger implementations (particularly those that span teams and hence change independently of one another).
+    * In orchestration, the whole workflow is written down, in code, in one place.
+That makes it easy to reason about the system.

 # References